Benjgmn/buckit/docs/api-design.md

 }
 ```

-Adding and deleteing films from specific bucket is the key to this entire application, giving users the freedom to define list of movies they would want to watch.
+Adding and deleting films from a specific bucket is the key to this entire application, giving users the freedom to define lists of movies they would want to watch.

 - **Method**: `GET`
 - **Path**: `api/buckets/<bucket:id>/films`